 Salter and Wade studied together at music school learning classical/jazz techniques, while Richardson’s background was mostly singing in church choirs.
 After some apprehensions from Richardson about taking the stage with an unrehearsed band, a last-minute trip to New Orleans with the group (which resulted in a stolen hotel Bible inscribed with the band’s lyrics) seemed to cure a case of the cold feet.
 The ensuing performance was raw and electric, and an ecstatic crowd response further cemented the members’ convictions to become a full band.
 The addition of bassist Danny Vines made the group complete.

-Back in March 2014 we saw Nashville-via-Birmingham, AL group Banditos at one of those fly-by-night, hole-in-the-wall bars that sprout like skunkweed on Sixth Street in Austin, TX during the height of SXSW crazy.
+Back in March 2014 we found ourselves at one of those fly-by-night, hole-in-the-wall bars that sprout like skunkweed on Sixth Street in Austin, TX during the height of SXSW crazy.
 The only other patrons were Bud Light-swilling bros watching a blowout college basketball game; the sound system at this place was a painful mix of all treble and reverb; and the noises oozing out of the PA during another band's set were not unlike the distorted echoes of the soundtrack to Suspiria (and not in a good way).
 We wish we were kidding.

 Then the six-piece Banditos took the stage, and even though they themselves were a little intimidating - all hair, denim, and stoic determination - the sounds they managed to conjure from two overworked speakers were fresh, raw, and spectacular.
-We were instantly blown away and are thrilled to announce Banditos have signed with Bloodshot Records and are releasing their self-titled debut album on May 12th, 2015.
+We were instantly blown away and immediately started concocting ways to lure them into our fold...